Root Canal Therapy in Ottawa, ON

 How long does root canal therapy take?

 Root canal therapy typically takes one to two appointments lasting 1-2 hours each.
-The duration of the treatment time depends on several factors, such as the amount of infection and decay.
+The duration of the treatment time will depend on factors like the amount of infection and decay.
 For a more accurate timeframe, we recommend scheduling a consultation with Dr. El-Hawary by calling (613) 406-6464.

-During the consultation, Dr. El-Hawary will examine your oral health and create a customized treatment plan that will include a more accurate time frame.
+During the consultation, Dr. El-Hawary will examine your oral health and create a customized treatment plan that includes an accurate schedule of events.

 Does root canal therapy hurt?